s-ball-10/power-analysis-moderated-mediation-model/README.md

-# Power Analysis for moderated mediation models
+# Power analysis for moderated mediation models
 This repository provides the code for doing power analyis for moderated mediation models using monte carlo simulations.

 # Background